ThatsVie/atlas-web_front_end/sass_scss/README.md

 Choose the middle element as the pivot.

-Iterate through the list, partitioning elements into $smaller, $equal, and $larger lists based on their comparison with the pivot.
+Iterate through the list, partitioning elements into `$smaller`, `$equal`, and `$larger` lists based on their comparison with the pivot.

-Recursively sort the $smaller and $larger lists and concatenate them with the $equal list to produce the sorted result.
+Recursively sort the `$smaller` and `$larger` lists and concatenate them with the `$equal` list to produce the sorted result.

-Sass supports features like custom functions, @for loops, and @each loops, making it possible to implement sorting algorithms directly in Sass.
-By using these features, you can perform complex operations like sorting strings based on ASCII values, which is not natively supported in CSS.
+Sass supports features like custom functions, `@for` loops, and `@each` loops, making it possible to implement sorting algorithms directly in Sass.
+By using these features, you can perform operations like sorting strings based on ASCII values, which is not natively supported in CSS.